Korean Demilitarized Zone: Establishment of buffer zones, no-fly zones and Yellow Sea peace zones

 On 1 November 2018, buffer zones were established across the DMZ by the North and South Korean militaries.
 In compliance with the Comprehensive Military Agreement which was signed at the September 2018 inter-Korean summit, the buffer zone helps ensure that both North and South Korea will effectively ban hostility on land, air, and sea.
 Both Koreas are prohibited from conducting live-fire artillery drills and regiment-level field maneuvering exercises or those by bigger units within 5 kilometers of the Military Demarcation Line (MDL).
 The buffer zones stretch from the north of the island Deokjeokdo to the south of the island Chodo in the West Sea and the north of Sokcho and south of Tongchon County in the East (Yellow) Sea.

 No-fly zones have also been established along the DMZ to ban the operation of drones, helicopters and other aircraft over an area up to 40 km away from the MDL.
 For UAVs, within 15 km from the MDL in the East and 10 km from the MDL in the West.
 Hot-air balloons cannot travel within 25 km of the DMZ as well.
 For fixed-wing aircraft, no fly zones are designated within 40 km from the MDL in the East (between MDL Markers No. 0646 and 1292) and within 20 km of the MDL in the West (between MDL Markers No. 0001 and 0646).
 For rotary-wing aircraft, the no fly zones are designated within 10 km of the MDL.

 Both Koreas also created "peace zones" near their disputed Yellow Sea border.

 Reconnecting of MDL-crossing road

 On 22 November 2018, North and South Korea completed construction to connect a 3 km road along the DMZ, 90 km northeast of Seoul.
 This road, which crosses the Korean MDL land border, consists of 1.7 km in South Korea and 1.3 km in North Korea.
-The road was reconnected for the first time in 14 years in an effort to assist with a process at the DMZ's Arrowhead Hill involving the removal of landmines and exhumation of Korean War remains.
+The road was reconnected for the first time in 14 years to assist with a process at the DMZ's Arrowhead Hill involving the removal of landmines and exhumation of Korean War remains.